Dawid Malan added to England squad for third Test with Dom Sibley dropped

 - Mark Wood (Durham)

-England Men’s Head Coach, Chris Silverwood, discussed the team’s selections for the third Test, trailing 1-0.
+Silverwood, discussed the team’s selections for the third Test, trailing 1-0.

 “The Test series is beautifully poised, and we are relishing the prospect of aiming to bounce back at Emerald Headingley next week,” Silverwood said.